3 Steps to Create a New Year’s Resolution that Sticks!

 3. Evaluate.
 As you work on this new “good goal,” be kind to yourself.
 An occasional slip is not a failure.
 Good goals take time to become intuitive and second nature.
 If something isn’t working, switch it up.
 Don’t give up!
 Don’t get discouraged.
 Find a new path; an Alternative Response, as it were.
 Keep looking.
 What works for someone else, may, or may not, work for you.

+Please share your thoughts and experiences in the comments!
 Have you ever used hindsight to help you find a path forward?
-If so, please share.
 Do you believe that naming your goal makes a big difference?
 When you find yourself struggling with an issue such as losing weight or something else, what tools have you developed that work for you?
 And, lastly, LMK what you’d like to hear more about.
 Good decision-making applies everywhere.